aapolaivm/whatsapp-bot/README.md

 This is my python srcipt for WhatsApp bot.
-This bot is made with the help of https://www.geeksforgeeks.org/python/building-whatsapp-bot-on-python/
+This bot is made with the help of https://www.geeksforgeeks.org/python/building-whatsapp-bot-on-python/.
+I put this bot to run in my server so i can use it always.